TaylorJonesTRT/100DaysOfCode/README.md

 Day 19: Completed Section 11, 12, and 13.
 Moved onto learning about Regular Expressions.

 Day 20: Finished Sections 14, 15, and 16 of the course and moved onto the first of projects to create using the course!

+Day 21: Created a Image Converter as my first project with Python while following the Zero to Mastery course!

+Day 22: Created a PDF file merger and played around with the PyPDF2 module while also creating some other small projects using it.